 - Bake for a total of 16 minutes (or until the tops spring back a bit when touched), swapping the position of the baking sheets halfway through to ensure even cooking.
 Cool completely on a rack before filling.

 - Combine cream cheese, butter, vanilla and maple syrup in a medium mixing bowl or the bowl of a stand mixer fitted with the paddle.
 Mix, starting on low and increasing speed to medium as you go, until smooth and well-mixed, about 2 minutes.
-Add powdered sugar and mix on the lowest speed until incorporated.
+Sift in powdered sugar and mix on the lowest speed until incorporated.
 Then increase speed and beat until light and fluffy, about 2 minutes more.

-- Spread icing onto the flat side of half the cookies and top with the remaining cookies to make sandwiches.
+- Spread or pipe icing onto the flat side of half the cookies and top with the remaining cookies to make sandwiches.
 The whoopie pies will keep well overnight on the counter (put them on a plate and cover with foil), or you can refrigerate them for a couple of days.